2022 United States House of Representatives elections in New York: District 13

 The 13th district is based in Upper Manhattan and the Northwest Bronx, including the neighborhoods of Harlem, Morningside Heights, Spanish Harlem, Hamilton Heights, Washington Heights, Inwood, Marble Hill, Fordham, Kingsbridge, and Bedford Park.
 The seat was mostly unchanged by redistricting.
-It has a PVI of D+40, making it the nation's most Democratic-leaning district, and voted for Joe Biden by 78 points in 2020.
-The incumbent is Democrat Adriano Espaillat, who was reelected with 90.8% of the vote in 2020.
+It had a PVI of D+40, making it the nation's most Democratic-leaning district, and voted for Joe Biden by 78 points in 2020.
+The incumbent was Democrat Adriano Espaillat, who was reelected with 90.8% of the vote in 2020.